alex-grover/neynar-next/README.md

 }
 ```

-Then, hit the API from your client.
-This library is agnostic of your data fetching solution.
-The example uses [`swr`](https://swr.vercel.app), but you can use [`react-query`](https://tanstack.com/query/v3/) or plain `fetch` if you'd like.
+Then, hit the API from your client:

 ```tsx
 'use client'